msmdev/geno2phenoTB/README.rst

 resistance prediction engine.
 This constitutes the core of the geno2phenoTB package complemented by state-of-the-art continuous integration and automatic deployment.
-The geno2phenoTB package is mainly written in Python, hosted on GitHub, and can be easily and directly installed via the common package manager conda. |br|
+The geno2phenoTB package is mainly written in Python, hosted on GitHub, and can be easily and directly installed via the common package manager conda.

 Further, geno2phenoTB integrates a complete NGS data processing pipeline, namely MTBSeq, starting from raw reads given via FASTQ files.
 Since the processing step is computationally intensive, a tool that can be installed locally (e.g., on a workstation or supercomputer), like geno2phenoTB,